Afrika Bambaataa & Jareh Das

 Afrika: No because there was nothing else but what Afrika Bambaataa and Grandmaster Flash decided what was been played.
 And we would always play music from all different backgrounds of music which was what really made up hip-hop.
 Most people today, when they talk about hip-hop they don't know what they are talking about.
 When they say hip-hop automatically they’re talking about rappers ‘n’ rap records.
 So when you're playing break beats at a party they say 'Can you please play a some hip-hop?' - they should never come up and approach Afrika Bambaataa or Grandmaster Flash and ask for that we know what we're playing.
 We started this, we are the architects of this, so if you want to hear a rap record just say could you play a rap record with somebody rapping on it.

-Jareh: Do you still live in the Bronx today as I wondered if you're involved with your local community?
+Jareh: Do you still live in the Bronx today and I wonder how you're involved with your local community?

 Afrika: The whole world is my home, we always do community work all over the city of New York and beyond.

-Jareh: So I don't know how you'd respond to this but in a few years we will need a new Mayor of London and I think you should run for Mayoral office as we really need someone to inspire and help eradicate street violence, London's gang and knife culture, and I think you've really inspired a lot of young people across the pond, would you consider this?
+Jareh: So I don't know how you'd respond to this, but in a few years we will need a new Mayor of London and I think you should run for Mayoral office as we really need someone to inspire and help eradicate street violence.
+London's gang and knife culture is rife and I think you've really inspired a lot of young people across the pond, would you consider this?

-Jareh: I know you played Glasgow yesterday, London tonight and Bloc Weekend tomorrow.
+Jareh: I know you played Glasgow yesterday, London tonight and Bloc Weekender tomorrow.
 Any more UK, Europe summer gig, festival dates for us to look forward to?

 Afrika: Some festivals or something hopefully we'll be back again in Europe as we're all back and forth.